-5.2 Sample size calculations
+5.3 Sample size calculations

 The sample size can be computed using the function sampleSize.
 This function, first computes the input parameters for sample size calculation, using the function, sampleSizeParameters.
-The other useful parameter is the heterogeneity correction factor, Z, which is the second diagonal element of the output matrix obtained using the command:
+The other useful input parameter is the heterogeneity correction factor, Z. If full covariate information is known then Z is the second diagonal element of the output matrix expected Fisher information obtained using the command: fisherInformation(object).
+However, if there is incomplete set of sample covariates (or if no covariates can be found), it would be useful to derive a range of plausible of Z using the method proposed by Nyangoma $et\ al.\ (2009)$ .

-fisherInformation(object).